atmasphere/mc-coal/docs/source/chat_api.rst

   :query before: Return log lines with a timestamp before this datetime (exclusive).
 This parameter should be of the form ``YYYY-MM-DD HH:MM:SS`` and is assumed to be UTC.

   :status 200 OK: Successfully queried the chats.

+    :Response Data:

-    :Response Data: - **chats** -- The list of the player's chats.
+      - **chats** -- The list of the player's chats.
       - **cursor** -- If more results are available, this value will be the string to be passed back into this resource to query the next set of results.
 If no more results are available, this field will be absent.

-    Each entry in **chats** is a dictionary of chat information.
+    Each entry in **chats** is an object of chat information.
 See :ref:`Chat response data <chat_response_data>`

   **Example request**: